MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

     app->start;

 When I teach non-blocking to people I can now tell them to follow a trivial recipe for most non-blocking tasks.
-Simply `await` any function that returns a promise and mark and function that uses `await` with the `async` keyword.
+Simply `await` any function that returns a promise and mark any function that uses `await` with the `async` keyword.
 Note also that all `async` functions return promises so `await` any calls to them.
 There are some optimizations you can make at times and top-level `await` (if you aren't in a Mojolicious webapp) can be a little strange but to a first approximation that's all you need to write a non-blocking webapp today!